Gibson MaGIC: Application protocol

-Individual control capabilities of the device are exposed through the MaGIC Control Protocol (MCP), which allow communication with Components in other devices (a maximum of 65535 per device).
+Individual control capabilities of the device are exposed through the MaGIC Control Protocol (MCP), which allows communication with Components in other devices (a maximum of 65535 per device).

-The network elects a System Timing Master (STM) which is the source of synchronization on for all devices.
+The network elects a System Timing Master (STM), which is the source of synchronization for all devices.
 Timecode formats include MaGIC timecode and MIDI Time Code.

-The control data in consist of 12-bit Control Message Code (CMC) 4-bit status field, 32-bit Source (Unit and Component, 16-bit each) and 32-bit Destination, and may contain up to 32 Kbytes of data in multiple frames.
+The control data consists of a 12-bit Control Message Code (CMC) 4-bit status field, 32-bit Source (Unit and Component, 16-bit each) and 32-bit Destination, and may contain up to 32 Kbytes of data in multiple frames.

 The CMCs are defined into four classes: